The Basics of Joint Custody and Child Support

 Joint physical custody, when both co-parents share the responsibility of day-to-day care of their child or children, is one of the most common shared parenting arrangements after a divorce or separation.
 Yet many parents are still in the dark about the ways that joint custody and child support interact.
 Keep reading if you are looking for clarity about joint custody child support.
 We help to answer the question of who pays child support in joint custody.

-Do you still have to pay child support when you have joint custody?
+Do you pay child support with joint custody?

 The short answer is: yes.
 Shared parenting arrangements that include joint physical custody do not negate child support obligations between parents.
 But there are many key factors that may affect the amount of child support owed.

 When one parent has sole physical custody, typically the other, non-custodial parent will be responsible for making child support payments.

 These child support payments help the custodial parent with providing shelter, food, clothing, and other necessities for their children.
 Learn more about what’s covered by child support in this article.

 When physical custody is shared, however, both parents will be providing those basics to their children independently.
 That fact may lead some co-parents to believe that their state's child support laws will not apply to them, but that's simply not the case.